RackHD/on-skupack/quanta-t41/README.md

 ## BIOS firmware upgarde
 - The BIOS firmware files should be acquired from the vendor.
 The BIOS image and BIOS upgrade executable are then extracted into the /static/bios location of the skupack and the config.json should be updated with the md5sum of the firmware image.
+- A valid BMC or BIOS firmware image should end with .bin, .BIN, .zip, .img or .ima, and only image path with bios/, bmc/ folder or without folder are supported.
+Other format of "file" value will be recognized as fault by schema validator.
 - The following vendor versions have been validated with this skupack
  1. S2S_3A14
  2. S2S_3A17